 Explain what goes into sourcing coffee at origin.

 Greg: I had some experience with farming, growing up working in a farm community.
 But we kind of accelerated origin trips with people who had been in the coffee industry their whole life.

 Shelley: They thought we were crazy.

 Greg: I had worked in restaurants before and Shelley had a marketing background, so those pieces of starting a business…that aspect wasn’t new.
+We also did some research on how to start a business so we had a general idea of how things would work.
 The coffee component, though, we were worried that would take years and years of experience.
 When we got to origin, it was like I was home.
 Farmers are farmers.
 They’re super hard workers, they put their life into their product.
 It didn’t matter if it was wheat or coffee or corn, you could talk to them and it was really neat to learn their story.
 What did they do that was different from the other farmers?
 Coffee has so many different techniques.
 We try to understand that background and showcase it here.

 Shelley: Coffee is constantly evolving.
 Processing methods, extraction methods, everything changes continually.
 It’s a lot of fun to try to keep up.

 Greg: Last year, I was in El Salvador, and the farm that I was on discovered a new varietal.
 It was the first one in eight years that wasn’t lab-created.
 It just so happened I was on the farm and they created this coffee and only a handful of people in the world got access to this coffee.
 Right place, right time.
 I think there are still so many new discoveries that you can experience.